State soccer: Justin Blachman comes up big to deliver Lakeside a championship

 But it was Lakeside’s ability to pierce the vaunted Wolverines’ defense that won out.
 Bellevue, which hadn’t been to a state final since winning in 1977, finished 16-1-3, its lone loss under first-year coach Steve Zakuani, a former Sounder.

 Blachman received a long pass on the run down the right sideline and beat Bellevue goalkeeper Jackson Buck with a 13-yard shot inside the near right post in the 19th minute to give the Lions a 1-0 lead.
-Sophomore Rafael Otero sent a long pass to Blachman to give him the one-on-one opportunity against the keeper for this 18th goal of the season despite missing five matches for a school trip.
+Sophomore Rafael Otero sent a long pass to Blachman to give him the one-on-one opportunity against the keeper for his 15th goal of the season despite missing five matches for a school trip.

 Blachman found teammate Richardson in front of the goal and Richardson slid a 12-yard shot past a defender and Buck for a 2-0 advantage for Lakeside in the 30th minute.

-“He’s able open up space and draw defenders away from me,” Richardson said.
+“He’s able to open up space and draw defenders away from me,” Richardson said.

-It seemed like energy meter full tilt from the start for Blachman, who played with energy and passion the whole match.
+It seemed like the energy meter full tilt from the start for Blachman, who played with energy and passion the whole match.

 “We knew (Bellevue) was good in the back, but we thought we could win it in quick transition and counters and that’s what we did,” said Blachman, who will play at NCAA Division III Claremont McKenna College in the fall.
 “We practiced that and we talked about that.
 We came into the game and we finished it.”